 metalworker had ground off the top part of the second T, leaving just a full

-stop.
-There had to be something in the space at the end of the name that
+space, creating an off-centre name.
+There had to be something in the space at the end of the name.

-look at the weather worn sign (above, left) it does seem that the top part
+look at the weather-worn sign (above, left) shows that much of the letter T

-of the T

-had been removed earlier - the older picture was taken in 2009 -
+had already been eroded.
+The older picture was taken in 2009.

 spelling of Gullet must lie in the source of the name.
 Is it from the alternative name for